scalameta/metals/docs/editors/emacs.md

 just click on the small "open" annotation to navigate to the source code relative to your stack trace.

-This will work as long as the buffer your are marking your stack trace on exists within the project directory tracked by `lsp-mode`, because `lsp-metals-analyze-stacktrace` needs the `lsp` workspace to find the location of your errors.
+This will work as long as the buffer you are marking your stack trace on exists within the project directory tracked by `lsp-mode`, because `lsp-metals-analyze-stacktrace` needs the `lsp` workspace to find the location of your errors.